 Challenge – security and compliance risks.

-Solution – Azure Active Directory and other security systems manage and protect data encryption, safe data transit, and network security.
+Solution – Microsoft Entra ID and other security systems manage and protect data encryption, safe data transit, and network security.
 Security policies and user access controls are fully respected to limit access to only those approved.
 Compliance certifications ensure data is controlled in a compliant manner, with audit-ready systems in place.

 How to Get Started with Azure Virtual Desktop